rxue/learning-dirary/books/jvm/java/ee/jpa/java-persistence-with-hibernate/2ed2023/part-3-transactional-data-processing/README.md

 ##### MANUAL VERSION CHECKING
 `setLockMode(LockModeType.OPTIMISTIC)` to achieve *repeatable read* : check the entity version at flush time

+example use case: in a `@ManyToOne` releationship - `item#category`, if we want to sum up the price of each category in a read-committed transaction, there is possibility of *unrepeatable read* that item in one category are moved to another category.
+In this case price of that moved item might be added to 2 different categories => manual version checking is needed

+NOTE!
+The core of the example is that the item is not to be updated in the transaction using the `OPTIMISTIC` lock

 no batch support : if you update 100 entities (e.g. `Item` in the example), you get 100 additional SQL query on the version at flush time
 ##### FORCING A VERSION INCREMENT
 `LockModeType.OPTIMISTIC_FORCE_INCREMENT`